geo-fluid-dynamics/fempy-docs/README.md

-# fempy-docs
+# sunfire-docs
-A separate repo for FemPy docs and images, because version controlling docs and images gets expensive
+This is a separate repo for Sunfire's large documenation and images, because version controlling large documents and images gets expensive.